intel/Middleware-Metering/README.md

 **Mainflux**: a sensor with a temperature and humidity reading

-**EdgeX**: a camera that detects and reports the number the humans and dogs in an image
+**EdgeX**: a camera that detects and reports the number of humans and dogs in an image

 ### Mainflux
 - Configure the docker-compose file to the values in the tutorial above